mysociety/fixmystreet/running/bodies_and_contacts.md

 In fact, if you're working on an installation that can connect to bodies using a method other than email, not *all* of a body's contacts need to be sent the same way.
 It's possible to specify a different
-<a href="{{ site.baseurl }}glossary/#send-method" class="glossary__link">send method</a> for an
+<a href="{{ site.baseurl }}glossary/#send-method" class="glossary__link">send method</a>
-individual contact.
+for an individual contact.
+To do this you need to tell FixMyStreet that, for this body, the decision of which send method to use can be
+<a href="{{site.baseurl }}glossary/#devolve" class="glossary__link">devolved</a>
+to the contacts.
 You'll need to edit the body (in `/admin`) and check the box marked "Contacts can be devolved".
 Then mark each of the contacts that are not using the body's send method (which by default is email) as "devolved", and specify their own send method and details.

 ## Deleting contacts